emschu/snmp-cockpit/PRIVACY_POLICY.md

-# SNMP Cockpit Privacy Policy
+## SNMP Cockpit Privacy Policy

-This app follows several principles:

-- Completely advertising free
+#### What information does this app collect?

-- No tracking
+- Absolutely nothing

-- No non-free dependencies/assets/resources
-- no transmission of your data, any data stays on your device
-- no external (network) services
-- Android's camera permission is used **exclusively** to scan your QR codes exclusively via the Open Source **zxing library**.
-The app does *never* store WIFI credentials or SNMP device connection credentials.
+- The app does *never* store SNMP device connection credentials persistently.

-## What information do we collect?
--> Absolutely nothing

-## Does this app work in isolated/offline network environments?
--> Yes
+- The app allows you to generate a QR code for an established connection.
+This QR code contains connection credentials in plain text, so you should be cautious.